NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 ### Design Day Calculations Output

 Using the WMO field (or determining it from the WBAN field), the Weather Converter performs table look up in the Design Condition files to see if there are recorded design conditions for the subject location.
-If this location is found, then design day objects are produced on the resultant design day object (ddy extension) file – ready for inclusion into an EnergyPlus input data file.
+If this location is found, then design day objects are produced on the resultant design day object (ddy extension) file - ready for inclusion into an EnergyPlus input data file.
 If no design conditions are located, then the design day object file will still include a location object for inclusion with EnergyPlus.
-However, statistics using the weather file are displayed to the statistics file – these “can” be used to create your own design day definitions but you should read the warning that is issued and take care if your weather file is only a “single instance” weather data representation.
+However, statistics using the weather file are displayed to the statistics file - these "can" be used to create your own design day definitions but you should read the warning that is issued and take care if your weather file is only a "single instance" weather data representation.

 The location objects as well as the design condition objects are constrained by the data source.
-Some data sources do not have elevation information – thus, a location object from such a source will have an elevation of 0.0.
+Some data sources do not have elevation information - thus, a location object from such a source will have an elevation of 0.0.
 Likewise, the time zone of some locations may not be available from the source data nor other data resources that the weather converter uses.
 A time zone will be estimated from the standard meridian of the location (determined by the longitude) but it may not be accurate.
 A user needs to be aware of these limitations when taking the design day files from the weather converter.

-Note that you can always include a “def” file with this data to assure accuracy regardless of input format limitations.
+Note that you can always include a "def" file with this data to assure accuracy regardless of input format limitations.

 An excerpt of a design day output is shown in the following (actual design day objects have been deleted for brevity).
 Note that with the 2009 ASHRAE HOF climate conditions, a possible DaylightSavingPeriod object may be included.